Dance Styles

 Slow Waltz

-This is one of the five standard dances in International Ballroom competitions.
+This is one of the five standard dances in International Ballroom

-to present day standards.
-This dance captures romance all over the world.
+been modernised to present day standards.
+This dance captures romance

 Viennese Waltz